s-infinity21/Live-Video-Streamer/README.md

-# Live-Video-Streamer-Using-OpenCV-Flask
+# Live-Video-Streamer
+Using OpenCV and Flask.
 A Flask Web-App to stream live from local webcam or CCTV (RTSP link)

 ## For Built-in Webcam of Laptop